JBarna/SpotifyKeep/readme.md

 # Spotify Keep
 ---

-#### SpotifyKeep is an application that lets you save the music you're listening to with the push of a button!
+#### SpotifyKeep is an application that lets you backup and save the music you're listening to with the push of a button!

 ## Why?
 I love to listen to new music, and I love to listen to music *while I'm busy doing other things.* The **problem** is that Spotify doesn't give you an easy way to save a song ***without minimizing what you're doing***.